Are you finding it difficult to attract buyers despite changing your SEO strategy?

 This is when the designing team has to explain the need for white space and images because the client will be pushing to include most things.
 We have found that a great example of sending a clear message is through storytelling.

-It would be best to take into account the marketing strategy, what the brand stands for, and its end goal.
+It would be best to consider the marketing strategy, what the brand stands for, and its end goal.
 Following this, you can ask the content marketers to formulate a simple story that makes it easy to identify with the brand.

 6. Record A Video

-When our team researched the best landing pages available online, they found that some sites also record a video for user engagement.
+When our team researched the best landing pages available online, some sites recorded a video for user engagement.
 It is an interesting concept, something seen on social media platforms, allowing customers to interact with each other.

-In this case, it is the brand that’s launching the video with the hope of generating more conversions.
+In this case, it is the brand that’s launching the video to generate more conversions.
 Instead of asking a visitor to take time out and read paragraphs full of content, adding a visual medium will help them understand the message better.

 For example, people remember moving visuals easily rather than reading about them in text.
 That’s just how the human brain works.
-However, there are a couple of pointers you need to keep in mind.
+However, you need to keep a couple of pointers in mind.

 A. Clear Audio

-Remember to record clear audio for the voice-over that will make it easy for people to understand the content.
-Meaning, it would be best to find a quiet spot ensuring that there is no disturbance.
+Remember to record clear audio for the voice-over to make it easy for people to understand the content.
+Meaning it would be best to find a quiet spot, ensuring that there is no disturbance.

 B. Use Relevant Images